jbchen00/plexure/Exercise2/readme.md

-﻿**coupon**

-id
-title
-startDate
-endDate
-maxPerUser
-maxAllUsers

-**redemption**

-couponId(FK to Coupon.Id)
-userId(FK to User.Id)
-redeemedDateTime
-code

-**Optimizations**

-use caching, e.g. redis, to store active coupons and redemption daily cron job to refresh cache for active coupons
+﻿**Database design**

+See plexure-2.png for db design.

+**Functions**

+`List<Coupon> GetActiveCouponList()`
+select * from coupon where Now() between startDate and endDate

+`bool CanRedeemCoupon(userId, couponId)`

+`void SaveRedemption(Coupon)`

+`List<Redemption> GetRedemptions(couponId, userId)`
+select * from redemptions where couponId = $couponId and userId = $userId

+**Optimizations on database**

+index on id, startDate desc, endDate desc on coupon table

+index on id, couponId, userId on redemption table

+**Further optimization ideas that require more investigation**

 move cold data to another data store?

-redeem
-get active coupon from redis
-redeem
-update redis
-update db

-getRedemptionCount
-redis key count?

-index on id, startDate, endDate on coupon table index on couponId and userId on redemption table.
+use caching, e.g. redis, to store active coupons. daily cron job to refresh cache for active coupons

+use nosql db for redemptions, e.g. cassandra

+use redis to store redemption count.